EasternPA/32.22-to-beta/README.md

 ### Output

 The two functions in this flow dump very simple output.
-First, if the number of vehicles running 2021.32.22 has changed since the last time it was reported, the function will dump the new value (as shown in this example)
+First, if the number of vehicles running 2021.32.22 has changed since the last time it was reported, the first function will dump the new value (as shown in this example)

 `1336 on 32.22`